COMP122/comp122-s23/models-comp-comm/notes_02_06.md

 ## Announcements:
    1. scheduled.md has been updated
+   1. Tidbit: Git Merging and Maintaining your Notes
+      - tidbit-git-merge.md
+      - will review of W/R

 ## Today's Agenda:
-   1. Tidbit: Git Merging and Maintaining your Notes
    1. Instruction Set Architecture